 Mainly, when a new building is constructed on a property, you will need to know about setbacks and size limits.
 A setback is the minimum distance away from your property line that you are allowed to build.
 You might be limited to the footprint size or overall height of the building as well.

 Environmental factors are also very important to understand.
 Do you live in an area that is prone to flooding, hurricanes, tornadoes, heavy snowfall, or earthquakes?
 You might need to obtain engineered stamped plans to ensure your building meets the local code.
 You might also be required to install particular foundation types that will work with the environment.
-Even if you don’t live in an area that is prone to any environmental factors your town might still require engineered stamped plans or have a stringent permitting process.
+Even if you don’t live in an area that is prone to any environmental factors your town might still have a stringent permitting process.
 It is best not to make assumptions.